-Kanye West is ‘launching a makeup brand’
+Kanye West is ‘launching a make-up brand’

 The ‘Donda’ line will reportedly include makeup, perfumes and lotions